An Efficient and Adaptive Watermark Detection System with Tile-based Error Correction: Watermark Pipeline Optimization

 \section{Watermark Pipeline Optimization}

-In this section, we first present the image watermark detection pipeline, followed by the Adaptive Streams Allocation algorithm, which jointly optimizes stream allocation and batch partitioning, together with co-optimization of RS correction.
+In this section, we first present the image watermark detection pipeline, followed by the adaptive multi-channel horizontal fusion algorithm, which jointly optimizes stream allocation and batch partitioning, together with co-optimization of RS correction.